rabernat/aospy-workshop/posts/workshop-logistics.rst

 Details for travel to Columbia can be found on the `University Travel Portal
 <http://www.campustravel.com/university/columbia/>`__.

-**Important: if you
+**UPDATE: if you
-are receiving travel support, do not book your own travel.
-We will book it for you.**
+are receiving travel support, please book your own travel.** You will be reimbursed at the workshop.

 Tentative Schedule
 ------------------